Topological Phononic Logic

-\mypara Here we numerically investigate the topological phase space for a $\Gamma$-point accidental degeneracy in a phononic honeycomb lattice using commercial finite-element modelling software {\sc comsol multiphysics}.
-We find a manifold of system configurations that host a bulk accidental double-Dirac cone, and we demonstrate that a topological phase can be induced by gapping the Dirac node with six independent physical parameters, which collapse into a three-dimensional (3D) phase space.
-By tuning within this phase diagram, we design a topological phononic switch---a dissipationless waveguide for ultrasound that is turned `on' when heated.
-Finally, we show schematically how to link several switches together to form a topological {\sc nand} gate---the building block of a topological logic circuit.
+\mypara Here we numerically investigate the topological phase space for a $\Gamma$-point accidental degeneracy in a phononic honeycomb lattice using commercial finite-element modeling software {\sc comsol multiphysics}.
+We find a manifold of system configurations that host a bulk accidental double Dirac cone, and we demonstrate that a topological phase can be induced by gapping the Dirac node with six independent physical parameters, which collapse into a three-dimensional (3D) phase space.
+This vast phase space guides the design of three topological circuit elements: a static-geometry waveguide, an externally switchable device, and a universal logic gate.
+While we illustrate each element using phononic metamaterials, the same design principles apply to electronic and photonic metamaterials.